dietercastel/SAE/README.md

 If you exclude for example "/login" all paths starting with "/login/" will ALSO be excluded from authentication.
 So "/login/admin","/login/some/thing/here" will also be excluded from the authentication middleware.

 ###sessionLifeTime (Integer, Optional)
-Default value: `3600`
+Default value: `1200`
 Time in seconds a session and XSRF token should last.
 It's advised to set this session as short as possible.
+The default value makes the session last for 20 minutes as suggested by [OWASP](https://www.owasp.org/index.php/Session_Management#How_to_protect_yourself_4).

 ###httpsOnlyCookie (Boolean, Optional)
 Default value: `false`